This smoked pork picnic roast is incredible. Learn how to smoke a perfect picnic using your own rub to take it to the next level.

 Yes.
 But the trick is to use the cooler to keep the meat warm, the same way a cooler keeps things cold, it can keep things hot!

-Don’t fret if your pork is done well before dinner, simply keep in in the cooler until you’re ready to slice or shred for serving.
+Don’t fret if your smoked picnic roast is done well before dinner, simply keep in in the cooler until you’re ready to slice or shred for serving.
 I’ve rested smoked meat for almost 12 hours, and it came out of the cooler nice and hot!

 WHY DOES MY MEAT NEED TO REST?